 - There is another clue to this link in Old Church Slavonic, where Za ustra means early morning.

 A fascinating twist in the origin of Easter takes the story to India.
 Barbara G. Walker in The Woman’s Encyclopaedia of Myths and Secrets seems to have found evidence that Saxon poets considered India’s ancient Great Goddess Kali to be the same as Eostre.
 She quotes from the Old English epic poem Beowulf, from the 8th century A.D. these words “Ganges’s waters, whose waves ride down into an unknown sea near Eostre’s far home.”

-A wise or holy person would not lead you to the house of his wisdom but in the interaction you will find your way to the threshold of your own mind.
-Your own mind is the only tool, which can really set you free and make you happy.
+A wise or holy person may not lead you to the house of his wisdom but in the interaction you can find your way to the threshold of your own heart.
+Your own heart is the only tool, which can really set you free and make you happy.